lhoenig/clifu/README.md

 `clifu sed`

-Will query commandlinefu.com for all commands matching "sed".
-Pressing enter in the menu will quit the program and show the corresponding command.
+Will query commandlinefu.com for all commands matching "sed" and show the results in an Ncurses menu.
+Press left or right to toggle between description and command, enter to quit and print the full command.